ucla-oarc-web/WebBlocks/template/gallery/README.md

 * The gallery can be an interactive (javascript) component or not.
 * Interactive media features are optionally supported (js slideshow/ js carousel/ js accordion / video player); in such a case player controls will need to be rendered.
 * If position is not critical use figure/fig caption to mark up the gallery; if it is use div.
 * If using figure, the optional caption should be marked up as a fig caption; html5 stipulates that only one fig caption may be nested in a figure while multiple images can be.
+* If each image requires its own caption, use the nested figure alternative markup.

 ## Responsive Considerations